Ikkō-ikki: Escalating military conflicts

-Rennyo was a pacifist and taught pacifism.
-He advocated self-defense only as a guard against the particularly tumultuous times in which he lived.
-Daimyō, samurai warlords, fought one another for territory nearly constantly, across the entire country.
-Rennyo thus saw to it that the temples of his sect were fortified and defended from attackers.
-Though it was his charismatic leadership and populist teachings that inspired the fervor which powered the Ikkō-ikki uprisings, he never advocated or supported them.
-The uprisings continued nevertheless, past Rennyo's death in 1499, and the sub-sect of Jōdo Shinshū that he had founded spread as well.
-They established themselves in fortresses at Ishiyama Hongan-ji, just outside Osaka, and in Nagashima, on the borders of Owari and Ise Provinces and in a series of temples in Mikawa Province as well.
+Apex of power and downfall

 Towards the end of the 16th century, however, their growing numbers and strength caught the attention and concern of the great samurai leaders of the time.
-Tokugawa Ieyasu worried that sōhei of Mikawa Province would rise up and seize the province.
-In 1564, his forces, with the help of Jōdo-shū sōhei, defeated the Mikawa Ikkō-ikki in the Battle of Azukizaka.
+Tokugawa Ieyasu worried that Ikko-ikki of Mikawa Province would rise up and seize the province.
+In 1564, his forces, with the help of Jōdo-shū forces, defeated the Mikawa Ikkō-ikki in the Battle of Azukizaka.

-The ikki attracted the ire of the likes of Tokugawa Ieyasu and Oda Nobunaga due to the economic and political threat they posed, more so than as a result of their military might.
-Ishiyama Hongan-ji and other strongholds of the ikki lay across major trade routes and occupied the same areas that Nobunaga saw as his primary territorial objectives.
-Nearly every road to the capital from this western part of the country was controlled by the ikki or their allies, and the populist roots of the ikki movement gave them significant economic power as well.
+By this point, Ishiyama Honganji and other strongholds of the Ikko-ikki lay across major trade routes and occupied the same areas that Nobunaga saw as his primary territorial objectives.
+Nearly every road to the capital from this western part of the country was controlled by the Ikko-ikki or their allies, and their populist roots gave them significant economic power as well.
 Nobunaga in particular sought the destruction of the Ikkō-ikki for these reasons, and because they allied themselves with nearly every one of his major enemies or rivals.
-Ashikaga Yoshiaki was once strongly supported in his claim to become Shōgun by Nobunaga, but turned to the ikki when their relationship soured.
-The ikki also had powerful allies in the Mōri, Azai, and Asakura clans.
+Ashikaga Yoshiaki was once strongly supported in his claim to become Shōgun by Nobunaga, but turned to the Ikko-ikki when their relationship soured.
+The Ikko-ikki also had powerful allies in the Mōri, Azai, and Asakura clans.
 In the Asakura stronghold of Echizen province, today's Fukui-prefecture, Nobunaga ordered his generals to kill the people in Ajimano village in August 1575 as noted in The Chronicle of Lord Nobunaga.
-The Ishiyama Hongan-ji and Nagashima fortresses were besieged several times by the forces of Oda Nobunaga.
-After several failed attempts at seizing each emplacement, he eventually succeeded.
+The Ishiyama Honganji was besieged several times by the forces of Oda Nobunaga in the Ishiyama Honganji War, as was the Nagashima fortress.
+After several failed attempts at seizing each emplacement, Oda successfully defeated Nagashima by 1574 after a four-year siege, and Ishiyama Honganji in 1580 after an 11-year siege.
+The majority of the Honganji forces, including the 11th monshu, Kennyo (Shōnyo's son) submitted to Nobunaga's authority, relinquishing much of their independence in the process, though a few holdouts resisted as late as 1585.

 In the 1580s, the last of the Ikkō-ikki courted Toyotomi Hideyoshi, and fought alongside his forces against warrior monks and priests of other sects.